New Family Info

 There are dozens of ways to get to know fellow students, whether your child wants to start in an area they’re familiar with or explore something new.

 - Find an extracurricular activity (including fine arts, athletic options and more) that interests your child.
-See "Extracurriculars and After Care" in the drop down menu for your child's school in myCHCA for a wealth of information.
+In the myCHCA drop down menu for your child's school, click on the "Extracurriculars and After Care" page link for all the details.

 - www.chca-oh.org/myArts has a great summary for Fine Arts opportunities.